 - Reliability: Will the defibrillator be ready when I need to use it?

 - Ease of Use: How easy will it be to use in an emergency situation?

 - Price: How much will my budget allow me to spend?

-Our AED Buyer's Guide has been specifically written with YOU in mind and we will help you understand all you need to know to help you make an informed decision.
-Alternatively, just pick up the phone and one of our team will help you with everything you need to know!
+Our AED Buyer's Guide has been specifically written with YOU in mind and will help you understand all you need to know to make an informed decision.
+Alternatively, just pick up the phone and one of our team will help you with everything you need to know.

-Our Facts and Figures page will highlight the risk of SCA, showing the importance of having available defibrillators available in public buildings, schools, workplaces, leisure centres and other community areas across the UK.
+Our Facts and Figures page highlights the risk of SCA, showing the importance of having defibrillators available in public buildings, schools, workplaces, leisure centres and other community areas across the UK.

-Below we've shared our knowledge on some of the most common questions we get asked on a regular basis.
-Can't find yours?
-Call one of our friendly advisors on 0845 071 0830 and they'll happily answer any queries you may have.
+Below we've shared our knowledge on some of the most common questions we get asked.
+Can't find what you are looking for?
+Call one of our friendly and knowledgeable team on 0161 776 7422.

 - What is an AED?